Touch Plate Stuck Switch Troubleshooting Guide.

 Vintage Upgrade Notes

-If you have an old Remcon system, update with new Remcon relays and Touch Plate switches.
+If you have an old Remcon system with vintage Remcon relays that are still working, and Touch Plate switches.

 Double Your Switches In all three examples above you are changing from a 3-wire system to a two-wire system and so must double the number of buttons on your switches.
 In other words, for each old Remcon, Pyramid, GE, Sierra, or Bryant switch, choose a Touch-Plate switch with two buttons (one is ON, the other is OFF).
 One > Two, Two > Four, Three > Six, Four > Eight, etc.